INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Pure Maths and Strategic

-This module seeks to introduce students to both Pure and Strategic Maths.
+This module seeks to introduce students to both pure and strategic maths.
 Pure mathematics explores the boundary of mathematics and pure reason.
 It has been described as "that part of mathematical activity that is done without explicit or immediate consideration of direct application," although what is "pure" in one era often becomes applied later.
 Strategic mathematics involves applying analytical methods to help make better decisions.
 The approach often involves constructing and using mathematical models and problem structuring methods to represent the wide range of problems encountered in the real world.
 The results of these models allow decisions that are more informed.
+The module content includes calculus, trigonometry, complex numbers, linear programming, game theory, and critical path analysis.

 English Literature